Scallops are one of the most expensive, but also most delicious, proteins of the sea! But what are scallops?

 Pat them dry with a paper towel to reduce excess moisture before preparing then you can sear them in cast iron skillet, bake or broil them.
 Grilling, frying and serving raw are also common.
 Scallops are very common in pasta dishes and also risotto.
 There are oodles of scallops recipes out there.

-If serving them plain, they taste delightful with a spritz of fresh lemon juice or a compound butter made with fresh herbs.
+If serving them plain, they taste delightful with a spritz of fresh lemon juice, lime juice, melted butter or a compound butter made with fresh herbs.
 They also taste fantastic with a white wine sauce like beurre blanc.